kailash-manasarovar/statement/docs/timeline/2025/january.md

 - If you can't show us, we're not interested.
 - It's as if they know I'm telling the truth, and they're being as harsh as possible with me to offset their own guilt.
 - I tell them I'm being continually threatened online on X.
-- I show them some of the online threats I've endured, including the picture of my brother with RIP below it.
-They tell me nothing I have shown them is a threat.
+- I show them some of the online threats I've endured, [including the picture of my brother with RIP below it](../2024/november.md#a-threat-to-my-brothers-life).
+- They tell me nothing I have shown them is a threat.
 - The blond one keeps cutting me off and saying, forcefully, "You haven't shown us anything, just show us something".
 - I try to but everything I say is cut off as not being criminal.
-- Whenever I try to slow them down and deal with what I do have methodically, they start to rush me, demanding I show them something, and changing the subject when I'm trying to explain something to them.
+- Whenever I try to slow them down and deal with what I do have methodically, they start to rush me, demanding I show them something, and change the subject while I'm trying to explain something carefully to them.
+- They're worried about my solid presence of mind - they weren't expecting that at all - so they are not going to let me speak.
 - It's very unpleasant.
 - I tell them British children are in danger in Spain.
 They're not interested.
 - I tell them many British women have been murdered in Spain.
 They're not interested.